sdmetcalfe5/PSY6422_250134696_Project/README.md

 -   The Data folder contains the raw data in the form of a csv file as well as the unzipped data for the shapefile.

+-   The AlcoholProfile.metadata.csv file is the codebook that gives explanations of the indicators and variables within the data set.

 -   The LICENSE contains information on the MIT license used for this repository.

 -   The PSY6422_250134696.R file contains all the original code I completed before creating this repository.